aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ## Scan Beacon Group Configuration

 A Scan Beacon Group is a collection of Scan Beacon Sets.
+This will likely be in the form of a ItemEncryptorConfig object.

 ### Overview